Do you want to quit using plastic and switch to environmental-friendly cutlery?

 How to wash Wooden Spoons?

-Remember NOT to put your product inside the dishwasher as it may damage it.
+Remember NOT to put your wooden spoon for kitchen inside the dishwasher as it may damage it.

 How to Make a Wooden Spoon?